Quantization (signal processing): Example

+(The notation $\lceil \ \rceil$ denotes the ceiling function).

-The essential property of a quantizer is having a countable-set of possible output-values members smaller than the set of possible input values.
+The essential property of a quantizer is having a countable set of possible output values smaller than the set of possible input values.
 The members of the set of output values may have integer, rational, or real values.
 For simple rounding to the nearest integer, the step size $\Delta$ is equal to 1.
 With $\Delta = 1$ or with $\Delta$ equal to any other integer value, this quantizer has real-valued inputs and integer-valued outputs.